-47. For the purposes of Article 20(12) of Regulation (EU) 2017/2402, the payment referred to in the requirement according to which 'at least one payment' should have been made at the time of transfer should be a rental, principal or interest payment or any other kind of payment.
+37. For the purposes of Article 24(10) of Regulation (EU) 2017/2402, the payment referred to in the requirement according to which at 'at least one payment' should have been made at the time of transfer should bea rental, principal or interest payment or any other kind of payments.